Mastitis: Breast abscess

 An abscess (or suspected abscess) in the breast may be treated by ultrasound-guided fine-needle aspiration (percutaneous aspiration) or by surgical incision and drainage; each of these approaches is performed under antibiotic coverage.
 In case of puerperal breast abscess, breastfeeding from the affected breast should be continued where possible.

 For small breast abscesses, ultrasound-guided fine needle aspiration such as to completely drain the abscess is widely recognized as a preferred initial management.

 One recommended treatment includes antibiotics, ultrasound evaluation and, if fluid is present, ultrasound-guided fine needle aspiration of the abscess with an 18 gauge needle, under saline lavage until clear.
 The exudate is then sent for microbiological analysis for identification of the pathogen and determination of its antibiotic sensitivity profile, which may in turn give an indication for changing the antibiotics.
 At follow-up, a mammography is performed if the condition has resolved; otherwise the ultrasound-guided fine-needle aspiration with lavage and microbiological analysis is repeated.
 If three to five aspirations still do not resolve the condition, percutaneous drainage in combination with placement of an indwelling catheter is indicated, and only if several attempts at ultrasound-guided drainage fail, surgical resection of the inflamed lactiferous ducts (preferably performed after the acute episode is over).
 It is noted, however, that even the excision of the affected ducts does not necessarily prevent recurrence.

 Nonpuerperal breast abscesses have a higher rate of recurrence compared to puerperal breast abscesses.
 There is a high statistical correlation of nonpuerperal breast abscess with diabetes mellitus (DM).
 On this basis, it has recently been suggested that diabetes screening should be performed on patients with such abscess.

 Although there are a number of recommendations regarding the treatment of breast abscesses, a 2015 review found insufficient evidence of whether needle aspiration is comparable to incision and drainage, or whether antibiotics should generally be given to women undergoing incision and drainage.

+Prevention

+Most efforts to prevent mastitis in breastfeeding women are believed to be ineffective or have a relatively small effect.
+Acupoint massage probably reduces the risk somewhat.
+Possibly effective prevention measures include taking probiotics, breast massage, and low-frequency pulse treatment.
+Ineffective methods included prophylactic antibiotics, topical treatments (mastitis is inflammation deep in the breast, so treating the skin is irrelevant), specialist breastfeeding education, and anti‐secretory factor‐inducing cereal.

 Prognosis

-Temperature and severity of symptoms at presentation do not predict outcome; women with sore or damaged nipples may need special attention.
+Neither the presence of a fever nor the severity of symptoms at presentation do not predict outcome; women with sore or damaged nipples may need special attention.